-Android 9 introduces ITS-in-a-box revision 2, an automated test system for both wide field of view (WFoV) and regular field of view (RFoV) camera systems in the Camera Image Test Suite (ITS).
+Android includes ITS-in-a-box revision 2, an automated test system for both wide field-of-view (WFoV) and regular field-of-view (RFoV) camera systems in the Camera Image Test Suite (ITS).
 Revision 1 was designed to test mobile device cameras with an FoV less than 90 degrees (RFoV).
-Revision 2 is designed to also test cameras that have an FoV greater 90 degrees (WFoV), enabling you to use one ITS-in-a-box system to test different cameras with varying FoVs.

 The ITS-in-a-box system consists of a plastic box laser cut from computer-aided design (CAD) drawings, an internal lighting system, a chart tablet, and a device under test (DUT).
 You can purchase an ITS-in-a-box or build your own.

 We recommend purchasing a WFoV ITS-in-a-box from one of the following qualified vendors.

 4F., No. 163, Fu-Ying Road, XinZhuang District, New Taipei City, Taiwan